 It's very important to Vishu, and to CLEAN DRINK, that we do our best to stimulate the meager tourism industry in Western Nepal with home-stays and home-sourced meals.
 We will camp in some areas because home stays can be hard to find and we don't anyone sleeping in unclean conditions.

 While in Kathmandu and Pokhara we will stay at two of the newest and most comfortable hotels in Nepal.
 Your comfort is our top priority.

 At times we will eat at local homes and small restaurants.
 We have instructed Vishu to be mindful of our health and to select our food options carefully.
 Stomach illness is hard to avoid.
 We have ways to prepare for it.

 EMERGENCIES AND RISKS

 Everyone needs to understand how remote this part of the world is.
 There is limited government help.
 There are few ambulances.
 You cannot have an accident.
 You cannot have an accident.
 We have professional rescue services in place in the event of an emergency and require all team members to purchase travel and rescue insurance.

 The official opening day to book your spot on this trip is November 1st.
 Spots usually fill up very quickly, but be ready.
 Please consult the Terms and Conditions page before committing to a trip.

 INCLUDED IN THE FARE

 Hotel lodging in Kathmandu and Pokhara

-Accommodation in home stays with some nights camping
+Accommodation in home stays with most nights camping

 Ground Transportation to/from hotels